jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 - parameters of these sub-commands
 - and the assignment of data to the sub-commands’ parameters

-The sub-commands have to be created and their parameter sub-objects need to be in there, but can be Nothing.
+The sub-commands might be created and their parameter sub-objects need to be in there, but can be Nothing.
 The parameter assignments are (really) special sub-commands, that are displayed with a parameter passing notation, but that might not require the parameters to be created.

 #### How can a parameter passing assignment be stored